BiagioeCarmine/morra-flask/README.md

 entry in the queue to specify what kind of matches they're trying to queue for, so we only have to massively overhaul the match playing part which, as painful-sounding and scary as it is, isn't as bad as pretty much rewriting the matchmaking code as well.

+Also, if the app has massive success (yeah, *ikr*, I'm laughing while writing this as well), we may decide to implement some additional filters to the matchmaking system (inspired by popular multiplayer games), for example only matching people with similar ability or, being really visionary and optimistic about the app's chances of great success, matching people who are geographically close and having them connect to a server in their region.

+At the moment, though, it doesn't hurt to have it a bit more symmetrical to the private queue and to be able to (relatively) easily switch over to supporting 2v2 matches at least as well.

 #### Match confirmation